francokiid/hangman_countries/README.md

 # HANGMAN: COUNTRIES

   Hangman: Countries is a classic word game in which a player has to guess a random country one letter at a time.
-For every failed attempt, a chance is lost and a new body part is hanged, bringing the man closer to death.
+For every failed attempt, a chance is lost, and a new body part is hanged, bringing the man closer to death.
 Notably, only one-letter inputs are considered as guesses.
 The program does not accept non-alphabet inputs nor repeated guesses.
   If the player guesses the country before the drawing is finished, the player wins and the man is saved; otherwise, the computer wins and the man is hanged.

 To play the hame: